Bruce Wolosoff

-Bruce Wolosoff (born March 27, 1955 in New York City) is an American classical composer, pianist, and educator.
+Bruce Wolosoff (born March 27, 1955) is an American classical composer, pianist, and educator.
 He lives in Shelter Island, New York with his wife, the artist Margaret Garrett.
 He has two daughters, the singer-songwriter Juliet Garrett and the sculptor and mixed media artist Katya Wolosoff.

 Biography

 Wolosoff was born Bruce Germont, the son of Jeanette (née Rothenberg) and Marc Germont.
 After his father's death when Wolosoff was five years old, his mother remarried to Alvin Bibbs Wolosoff.

 As a teenager, Wolosoff played in a variety of rock bands while pursuing studies in classical piano performance.
-He received a B.A. at Bard College, where he studied with Joan Tower and ran an improvisational group with multi-instrumentalist and composer Elliot Sharp, and an M.M. in piano performance from the New England Conservatory of Music in Boston.
+He received a B.A. at Bard College, where he studied with Joan Tower and ran an improvisational group with multi-instrumentalist and composer Elliott Sharp, and an M.M. in piano performance from the New England Conservatory of Music in Boston.
 It was at the New England Conservatory that he met jazz composer-pianist Jaki Byard, an artist who exerted enormous influence on Wolosoff’s musical development.

 Wolosoff studied composition and orchestration with Lawrence Widdoes, and pursued post-graduate studies at the Dalcroze School of Music with Dr. Hilda Schuster.
 Wolosoff’s principal piano instructor was German Diez, who taught the technique of Claudio Arrau.
 Other teachers have included Evelyne Crochet, Richard Goode, Jorge Bolet, and Charlie Banacos.

 After graduating from New England Conservatory, Wolosoff moved back to New York City and began his career as a pianist.
 His debut recital earned a glowing review from music critic Tim Page, then writing for The New York Times, who wrote that "Mr. Wolosoff is an artist with ideas.
 He combines keen musical insight with a prismatic sense of tonal color."
 Wolosoff gave the world premieres for a number of piano works dedicated to him, including compositions by Daron Hagen and Richard Danielpour; he premiered Danielpour's Piano Concerto No. 2 under the direction of Joann Falletta.
 In 1986, the Music and Arts Programs of America released Wolosoff's debut recording as a pianist, featuring the works of Ferruccio Busoni.

 In 1988, Wolosoff organized an 80th birthday tribute to Olivier Messiaen at Lincoln Center’s Alice Tully Hall.
 It was soon after this that Wolosoff abandoned public performance for many years in order to devote himself more fully to composition.
 In his early career, Wolosoff was commissioned by the Greenwich Village Orchestra, the Lark Quartet, recorder player Michala Petri, and the 20th Century Consort (now the 21st Century Consort), the resident ensemble of the Smithsonian Institution consisting of musicians from the National Symphony Orchestra.

 A devotee of blues and jazz, Wolosoff initially enjoyed those genres privately while he composed and played classical music.
-In 2000 he began bringing blues and jazz into his compositions, the first being "Blues for the New Millennium" which debuted at the Hirshhorn Museum in Washington, D.C. in January 2001.
+In 2000 he began bringing blues and jazz into his compositions, the first being "Blues for the New Millennium" which debuted at the Hirshhorn Museum in Washington, D.C., in January 2001.